jponge/website/_posts/2019-11-14-a-good-terminal-experience-with-iterm2-and-zsh-on-macos.md

 ---
-title: "(draft) A good terminal experience with iTerm2 and ZSH on macOS"
+title: "A good terminal experience with iTerm2 and ZSH on macOS"
 layout: post
 ---

+I spend a fair amount of time in terminal emulators, and here is how I get a good experience on macOS.
+I use iTerm2, Zsh, and a few cool command-line tools.

 ### iTerm2